 In the US, Vick’s Plant can be grown as an annual outdoors in zones below 9 or as a perennial in zones 9-11.
 In colder zones, it’s best cultivated in containers that can be brought indoors during winter months.

-• Zones 9-11: Plant in a location that receives morning sun and afternoon shade.
+• Zones 9-11: Plant in a location that receives morning sun and afternoon shade, making it well-suited for warm, tropical, and subtropical climates.
 Mulching helps retain soil moisture and reduce temperature fluctuations.

-• Zones 1-8: Grow Vick’s Plant in containers or as a summer annual.
+• Zones 1-8: Grow Vick’s Plant in containers, making it ideal for patios or indoor herb gardens or as a summer annual.
 Indoors, place near a south-facing window for adequate light.

 Pests and Diseases